anshgeez31/RWeather/README.md

 |  dark Prple Color | ![#f8f8f8](https://via.placeholder.com/10/f8f8f8?text=+) #AA77FF |

-## 🚀 About Me
-I'm a Btech student of IIIT Allahabad.
-I have currently learned Android development in Kotlin and made some apps by the use of firebase authentication  and its realtime database

 ## Installation
 .
 Clone the repository:

 ```bash
 git clone https://github.com/your-username/WeatherApp.git

 ## Lessons Learned
 In the developing this app, I learnt alot of things about firebase database and storage , how they can manage and shown on the screen .